 I became the mother of the year for allowing: snakes to co-habit with us and shed their skins in my bath-tub; raccoons to learn how to swim in our pool; baby squirrels to be bottle fed every three hours and abandoned opossums to cling upside down from my hands by their tails.

-With looming empty nest my Gent and I packed our bags and headed to London for a fashionable Gap Year.
-We learned how to live as a couple having only ever had children on our minds and we found that we really rather liked it and are still mad about each other!
+With the onset of empty nest my Southern Gentleman and I packed our bags and headed to London for a fashionable Gap Year.
+We learned how to live as a couple having only ever had children under our feet, and we found that we really rather enjoyed each other's company and are still crazy about each other!

-My gallant Texan and I share dinner dates at home each weekend, we reckon that our food is infinitely better than anything a local restaurant can set before us.
+My gallant Texan and I share dinner dates at home each weekend, we reckon the food we rustle up is infinitely better than anything a local restaurant can set before us.
 We have the added fun of tasting while we cook, chopping veggies side by side, creating sauces and indulging in wickedly funny conversation.

-Who knows what this next year will bring?
-Tune in to my show, The Sociable Homeschooler, Fridays at 12 noon CT or 6pm GMT, to find out what's going on in my world and meet my guest.
+Tune in to my show, The Sociable Homeschooler, every Friday at 12 noon CT that's 6pm London time, to find out what's going on in my world and meet my guest.